Nonclassicality detection from few Fock-state probabilities: Results

 A first investigation of the $N=2$ case was presented in~\cite{filip2013hierarchy}, where nonclassicality criteria using $(P_0, P_k)$ were derived.
 We summarize and extend these results, discussing the nonclassicality in general spaces of the form $(P_n,P_m)$.
 We then extend these considerations to bound the possible Fock-state probabilities in arbitrary probability spaces.
-In particular, we derive criteria in the form of inequalities relating probability tuples $(P_{I_1},...,P_{I_\ell})$ and $(P_{J_1},...,P_{J_\ell})$ such that $\sum_i I_i=\sum_i J_i$ and $I$ and $J$ are comparable via majorization~\footnote{A tuple $I$ is said to be \emph{majorized} by $J$, and written as $I\preceq J$, if the sum of the $k$ largest elements of $I$ is smaller than the sum of the $k$ largest elements of $J$, for all $k$.
+In particular, we derive criteria in the form of inequalities relating probability tuples $(P_{I_1},...,P_{I_\ell})$ and $(P_{J_1},...,P_{J_\ell})$ such that $\sum_i I_i=\sum_i J_i$ and $I$ and $J$ are comparable via majorization.
+We say that a tuple $I$ is \emph{majorized} by $J$, and write $I\preceq J$, if the sum of the $k$ largest elements of $I$ is smaller than the sum of the $k$ largest elements of $J$, for all $k$.
 We say that $I$ is comparable to $J$ via majorization if either $I\preceq J$ or $J\preceq I$.
-An example of non-comparable tuples is $(2,2,2,0)$ and $(3,1,1,1)$.}~\cite{hardy1952inequalities,muirhead1902some,marshall1979inequalities,bhatia2013matrix}.
-The details of this derivation are left to the SM.
-We will make use of a particular class of these general criteria, involving triples of probabilities: \emph{for all $0\le n\le m\le k$, classical states are bound to satisfy:}
+An example of non-comparable tuples is $(2,2,2,0)$ and $(3,1,1,1)$~\cite{hardy1952inequalities,muirhead1902some,marshall1979inequalities,bhatia2013matrix}.
+More precisely, if $I\preceq J$ and $\rho$ is classical, then the associated probabilities are bound to satisfy

+where $s\equiv \lvert I\rvert = \lvert J \rvert$.
+Each such criterion corresponds to a nonclassicality criterion which can be used when the experimenter is given the corresponding set of Fock-state probabilities.